-Common Justice seeks a legal intern to work closely with our Outreach Department during the 2019 Spring Semester.
+Common Justice seeks a legal intern to work closely with our Outreach Department during the 2019 Summer Semester.

 Common Justice develops and advances solutions to violence that transform the lives of those harmed and foster racial equity without relying on incarceration.
 Locally, we operate the first alternative to incarceration and victim service program in the United States to focus on violent felonies in the adult courts.
 Nationally, we leverage the lessons from our direct service to transform the justice system through partnerships, advocacy, and elevating the experience and power of those most impacted.
 Rigorous and hopeful, we build practical strategies to hold people accountable for harm, break cycles of violence, and secure safety, healing and justice for survivors and their communities.